-Either way you go, both sheet sets should keep you nice and cool as organic cotton is super breathable.
+Either way you go, both sheet sets should keep you feeling nice and comfortable through the night.
 The Percale sheets, though, feel a bit more light and airy while the Sateen sheets have more of a luxurious feel to them.

-As you’ve seen above, Brooklinen’s sheets aren’t quite like the cheap pack of sheets that you can grab off the shelf at Target for $40, but they are marketed as high-quality sheets made of organic materials, and that definitely comes with a bit more of a price tag.
+As you’ve seen above, Brooklinen’s sheets aren’t quite like the cheap pack of sheets that you can grab off the shelf at Target for $40, but they are marketed as high-quality sheets, and that definitely comes with a bit more of a price tag.

 |Twin / Twin XL||$129|